ophwug/docs/README.md

 https://www.youtube.com/watch?v=2NPTUW2f6Os , courtesy of Nabeel.

-Note that this case only manifested itself when the cable is moving a bit and in a vehicle, that is very common.
+Note that Nabeel's case only manifested itself when the cable is moving a bit and in a vehicle, that is very common.

 ODB-C Cable Pinout: https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf